 Thursday, November 3rd, 2016AMERICUS, GEORGIA — The Rosalynn Carter Institute for Caregiving’s (RCI) signature military caregiver program, Operation Family Caregiver, today announced that Easterseals Washington will operate its new site in Washington State.
-The Bob Woodruff Foundation committed to fund the site during the OFC Summit held at the Carter Center in the July.
+The Bob Woodruff Foundation committed to fund the site during the OFC Summit held at the Carter Center in July of 2016.

 Easterseals Washington has been serving children and adults with disabilities across Washington State as a stand-alone non-profit organization since 1947.
 As an Operation Family Caregiver affiliate, Easterseals Washington will provide individualized skill-building support to 40 military caregivers residing in Washington State.
 Using the evidence-based metrics created by the RCI, each of these military caregivers will complete the Operation Family Caregiver Program within 4-6 months.

 "We are honored to be trusted with the delivery of this important program,” stated Cathy Bisaillon, Easterseals Washington President and CEO.
 “While we have provided support services for military and veteran personnel, the Rosalynn Carter Institute's evidence-based approach will allow us to make life-improving impact in the lives of these families throughout Washington State."